 We support scholarship in American political thought through our sponsorship of research journals and special projects, and through our support of visiting and affiliated scholars.

-Apply for the Civic Leadership Institute 2022 in March!
+Apply for the Civic Leadership Institute

 The Civic Leadership Institution (CLI) is a FREE summer program for high school students to learn about civic education while being a part of a college atmosphere.

 Next year CLI will be held in one-week sessions over three weeks in different cities to expand our reach to more students and community members.
 Eligible applicants must be rising high school sophomores, juniors, or seniors, with a minimum of 2.75 GPA.